jbearce/new-site/CONTRIBUTING.md

  - Middle points (i.e. vX.1.X, vX.2.X, vX.3.X) are for more minor changes that are bigger than bug fixes.
 For example, if you added a newsletter form to `sidebar.php`, this would be a middle point update.
 When upping a middle point, minor points get reset to 0.
  - Minor points (i.e. vX.X.1, vX.X.2, vX.X.3) are for minor bug fixes.
 For example, if you fixed a typo, or added ", Inc." to the copyright information, this would be a minor point update.

 Note that reaching 9 for a middle or minor point **does not** raise the next level.
-You could, for instance, ahve a version `v2.18.42`.
+You could, for instance, have a version `v2.18.42`.

 When you're ready to up the version number, there are a few steps to follow: